odubno/gauss-naive-bayes/README.md

 For each class:
 - Calculate the Prior Probability.
 - Use the Normal Distribution to calculate the Normal Probability for each feature. e.g. **N(x; µ, σ)**.
-- Take the product of the Prior Probability and all Normal Probabilities.
+- Take the product of the Prior Probability and the Likelihood.
 - Return one Joint Probability value for each class given the new data.

 <details>